Canva Review — All the Pros and Cons

 • It provides a fantastic way not just to create promotional material, but, thanks to its graphic features, statistics too.

-• If you’re on a ‘Canva for Teams’ plan, you’ll find that Canva makes it extremely easy to collaborate on designs.
+• If you’re on a ‘Canva Teams’ plan, you’ll find that Canva makes it extremely easy to collaborate on designs.

 • Canva’s mobile app is extremely functional and is particularly good for creating ‘on-the-go’ visuals for social media marketing.